SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

 <img src={useBaseUrl('img/cse/mitre-coverage-page.png')} alt="MITRE Coverage page" width="900"/>

 1. **Theoretical Coverage**.
 Shows coverage for your organization if all Sumo Logic content were enabled and all possible data sources were connected.
 If this is selected, the **Vendor/Product** filter is disabled.
-1. **Recent Signals**.
-Shows activity for your organization based on your Signals over the last 180 days.
+1. **Recent Activity**.
+Shows coverage for your organization based on Signals received over the last 180 days.
-1. **All Detected Activity**.
-Shows activity for all organizations that use Cloud SIEM over the last 180 days.
-Comparing this coverage to **Recent Signals** can help you determine what coverage you're missing compared to other organizations using Cloud SIEM.
+1. **All Community Activity**.
+Shows coverage for all customers that use Cloud SIEM based on Signals received over the last 180 days.
+(Customer data is anonymized.)
+Comparing this coverage to **Recent Activty** can help you determine what coverage you're missing compared to other customers using Cloud SIEM.
 1. **Export**.
 Export the filtered coverage to a JSON file.
 The file is in the format used by MITRE, and can be used with other exported files of MITRE data to aggregate and analyze MITRE coverage data.
-The file includes a score from 0 to 3 for each tactic/technique.
+The file includes a score from 0 to 3 for each technique.
 The higher the score, the better coverage you have: 0=None (10 or fewer rules), 1=Low (11-13 rules), 2=Medium (14-16 rules), 3=High (17 or more rules).
 1. [**MITRE TTP**](#mitre-ttp-filter).
-Click to filter on MITRE tactics, techniques, and procedures.
+Click to filter on MITRE tactics, techniques, and sub-techniques.
 1. [**Vendor/Product**](#vendorproduct-filter).
 Click to filter on vendors and products that provide data sources.
 Select particular vendors to help you evaluate their coverage.
 1. **Coverage**.
 Click to filter on coverage provided:
    * High (17 or more rules)